Utah Tech University

 Information

-Please join us for the 2025 Utah Tech University Conducting Symposium!
-You will have the opportunity to spend two days learning and growing musically with two outstanding musicians, educators, and clinicians, Dr. Wesley Broadnax from the University of Northern Colorado, and Dr. Jason Missal from the University of Utah.
+Please join us for the 2026 Utah Tech University Conducting Symposium!
+You will have the opportunity to spend two days learning and growing musically with two outstanding musicians, educators, and clinicians, Colonel Don Schofield, Commander and Conductor of the United States Air Force Band, and LTJG Adele Demi, Assistant Director of the U.S. Navy Fleet Forces Band.
+We also expect a guest appearance from the Utah National Guard 23rd Army Band and a performance of the Utah Tech Symphonic Band in the newly renovated America First Performing Arts Center.
 This experience will leave you inspired and ready to take great tools into your life and career.

 Title: Utah Tech University Conducting Symposium

-Location: Eccles Fine Arts Center, Utah Tech University, St. George, UT
+Location: America First Performing Arts Center, Utah Tech University, St. George, UT

 Contact: Dr. Bryant Smith, Director of Bands, 435-652-7997 bryant.smith@utahtech.edu